gilbarbara/colorizr/README.md

 ```

 **hsl2hex(input: HSL): string**
-_convert a HSL object into a hex string_
+_convert an HSL object into a hex string_

 ```typescript
 import { hsl2hex } from 'colorizr';